 1. Plasma Renin Activity; Phosphoribosylamine (PRA) Health Sciences

-Later in 1982, it was renamed Plasma Renin Activity Phosphoribosylamine (PRA) and expanded to other areas besides inflammation like therapeutic studies.
-They have 90 facilities in different cities and countries like Japan, China, India.
+Later, in 1982, it was renamed Plasma Renin Activity Phosphoribosylamine (PRA) and expanded to other areas besides inflammation, like therapeutic studies.
+They have 90 facilities in different cities and countries like Japan, China, and India.

 Qualified participants may earn up to $17,550 within study-related time and travel.